BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over four thousand construction defect and claims related expert designations, the Delta County, Texas Construction Expert Directory delivers a comprehensive construction and design expert support solution to attorneys and construction practice groups concerned with construction defect and claims matters.
-BHA provides construction claims investigation and expert services to the industry's leading construction practice groups, Fortune 500 builders, insurers, owners, as well as a variety of public entities.
-In connection with regional assets which comprise licensed general and specialty contractors, consulting civil engineers, NCARB certified architects, roofing, and building envelope experts, the organization brings national experience and local capabilities to Delta County and the surrounding areas.
+Leveraging from approximately five thousand engineering, construction, and builders standard of care related expert designations, the Delta County, Texas Construction Expert Directory provides a wide range of trial support and construction consulting services to construction claims professionals concerned with construction defect, scheduling, and delay claims.
+BHA provides building claims investigation and expert services to the construction industry's leading builders and developers, legal professionals, and owners, as well as a variety of state and local government agencies.
+In connection with in house assets which include construction cost and scheduling experts, registered design professionals, forensic engineers, certified professional estimators, the organization brings national experience and local capabilities to Delta County and the surrounding areas.

 Construction Expert Witness News & Info